joe-pierce/joe-pierce.github.io/index.md

 # Profile

-Senior Python Engineer with 10 years of experience designing and building scalable software for data-intensive, scientific and enterprise applications.
+Senior Software Engineer with 10 years of professional software development experience across scientific computing, data platforms and enterprise applications.

+In recent years I have specialised in designing backend platforms, distributed systems and enterprise AI products using Python, PostgreSQL and modern API technologies, including intelligent search, document processing and data workflows.

-My background combines professional software engineering with hydroinformatics and flood risk consultancy, giving me a rare combination of strong engineering capability alongside deep domain expertise in scientific modelling, geospatial data and complex analytical workflows.
+My background in hydroinformatics gives me a strong foundation in scientific computing, geospatial data and large-scale analytical systems.

-I specialise in designing reliable backend systems, distributed services and data platforms using modern Python technologies including FastAPI, SQLAlchemy, PostgreSQL, async programming and AI-powered workflows.
-More recently my work has focused on enterprise AI products, retrieval systems and intelligent data platforms within manufacturing, while continuing to develop expertise in C# and .NET.

-I enjoy solving technically difficult problems, designing clean architectures and mentoring engineering teams to build maintainable, production-quality software.

 </section>